-- FTI Consulting professionals supported more than 1,200 charitable organizations in 2021 through the Company's Corporate Citizenship Program. - 28% of employees participated in FTI Consulting's Corporate Citizenship Program in 2021. - FTI Consulting professionals provided more than 5,400 hours of volunteer service in 2021. - FTI Consulting professionals donated more than \$4.3 million in pro bono services in 2021, doubling pro bono service provided compared with 2020. - Employees are provided up to 35 hours each year to participate in a pro bono project, which counts toward their utilization and productivity metrics. - Employees receive a full day of FTI Consulting-sponsored volunteer time and are eligible to participate in the Company's Employee Matching Gift Program.
+- FTI Consulting professionals supported 1,270 charitable organizations in 2022 through the Company's Corporate Citizenship Program. - 32% of employees (1) participated in FTI Consulting's Corporate Citizenship Program in 2022. - FTI Consulting professionals provided more than 6,700 hours of volunteer service in 2022 compared with 5,400 hours in 2021. - FTI Consulting professionals donated more than \$6.1 million in pro bono services in 2022 compared with \$4.3 million in 2021. - Employees are provided up to 35 hours each year to participate in pro bono projects, which count toward their utilization and productivity metrics. - Employees receive a full day of FTI Consulting-sponsored volunteer time and are eligible to participate in the Company's Employee Matching Gift Program.